The Changeling Hypothesis/Premature Prediction

 A member who signed him/herself as The Admiring Skeptic made the observation that the climax of the first four books had all hinged upon a mistaken/false identity.

-It should be noted that however accurate this statement may have been, this turned out to be a device which was conspicuously absent in OotP, and remained so ever after, (although if it had actually had anything to do with the plot, the systematic deconstruction of Albus Dumbledore over the course of DHs would certainly have qualified).
+It should be noted that however accurate this statement may have been at the time it was made, this turned out to be a device which was conspicuously absent in OotP, and remained so ever after, (although if it had actually had anything to do with the plot, the systematic deconstruction of Albus Dumbledore over the course of DHs might certainly have qualified).
 In its place we had cases of false information, unknown motives and mysterious conspiracies.

 • • • •